kingluddite/web-dev-notes/full-stack/udemy/118n-graphql-apollo-react/04-more-feature-requests/01-prop-types/01-prop-types.md

 * You will see your branch name now says `master`

 ## Open your text editor
-* You will see that all your changes by adding `proptypese` are gone!
+* You will see that all your changes by adding `proptypes` are gone!
 * View your app in the browser and it also shows now sign of your `proptypes` feature!
 * If you stop your server `ctrl` + `c`